Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Model and Framework

 By choosing $\epsilon < c$, algorithms satisfying the PGS guarantee can be directly applied to satisfy the PCS-IZ guarantee.
 On the other hand, counterexamples in~\citet{eckman2018fixed} show that algorithms satisfying the PCS-IZ guarantee may fail to satisfy the PGS guarantee.
 This phenomenon is further explained from the hypothesis-testing perspective in~\citet{hong2020review}.
 The failing probability $\delta$ in either PGS or PCS-IZ is typically chosen to be very small to ensure a high probability result.
-Hence, we assume in the following of this paper that $\delta$ is small enough. \begin{assumption} The failing probability $\delta$ is sufficiently small. \end{assumption} To facilitate the construction of simulation algorithms that can deliver PGS guarantee for general convex problems, we specify the composition of simulation algorithms in the next subsection.
-In addition, we assume that the probability distribution for the simulation output $F(x,\xi_x)$ is sub-Gaussian. \begin{assumption} The distribution of $F(x,\xi_x)$ is sub-Gaussian with known parameter $\sigma^2$ for any $x\in\mathcal{X}$. \end{assumption} One special case for Assumption \ref{asp:3} is that the probability distribution for a system labeled by $x$ is Gaussian with variance $\sigma_x^2$, for which an upper bound $\sigma^2 \ge \max_{x\in\mathcal{X}} \sigma_x^2$ is known.
-The specific value of variance $\sigma_x^2$ for each system can be unknown.
-Another special case for Assumption \ref{asp:3} is that the random quantity $F(x,\xi_x)$ is bounded.
+Hence, we assume in the following of this paper that $\delta$ is small enough and focus on the asymptotic expected simulation cost.